darrenldl/docfd/README.md

 ## Deciding if Docfd is really for you

-Of course, nothing beats actually using the tool yourself, but it could be nice to see a summary of Docfd's design choices so you can tell if Docfd is really not for you before even downloading.
+Of course, nothing beats actually using the tool yourself, but it would be handy to have a summary of Docfd's design choices so you can tell if Docfd is really not for you before even downloading.

 See [here](https://github.com/darrenldl/docfd/wiki/Deciding-if-Docfd-is-for-you) for said info.